Dmytronius/Jinja2-Tutorial/index.md

 * `<` - true if the left operand is **lower than** the right operand
 * `<=` - true if the left operand is **lower than or equal** **to** the right operand

 Comparisons can be chained arbitrarily.
 For example, `x < y < z` is equivalent to `x < y and y < z`, except that `y` is evaluated only once.
 Note that in both cases, `z` is not evaluated at all when `x < y` is found to be `false`.
-More information can be found in the Python documentation for comparison operations.
+More information can be found in the [Python documentation for comparison operations](https://docs.python.org/2/reference/expressions.html#comparisons).

 ## Logic (boolean) expressions

 Logic operators are inherited from Python, the same as comparisons.
 In Python, the left operand is always evaluated before the right operand.
-Python uses short circuiting when evaluating expressions involving the `and` or `or` operators.
+Python uses short-circuiting when evaluating expressions involving the `and` or `or` operators.
 When using those operators, Python does not evaluate the second operand unless it is necessary to resolve the result.
 That allows statements such as `if (s != None) and (len(s) < 10)` to work reliably.

 *   `or` - true if one of the operands is true.
 If the left operand is true, then stops and returns true.
 If the left operand is false, then the right operand is checked.
 *   `and` - true if both operands are true.
 If the left operand is false, then stops and returns false.
 If the left operand is true, then the right operand is checked.